stasyanski/Gamele/notes/notes.md

 ### To do:
 - make the 3 gamemodes
 - make settings and stats
-- cleanup everything after done
+- cleanup everything after done / recode everything and modularise

 ### Bugs:
 - Uncaught TypeError: formatted_name is undefined